livewire/docs/source/docs/input-validation.blade.md

 @endslot
 @endcodeComponent

-<div title="Warning"><div title="Warning__content">
+@warning

-You might be wondering if you can use Laravel's `FormRequest`s.
+You might be wondering if you can use Laravel's "FormRequest"s.
 Due to the nature of Livewire, hooking into the http request wouldn't make sense.
 For now, this functionality is not possible or recommended.
-</div></div>
+@endwarning